LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ## Structure

-This work is divided into six main chapters, which deal with the approach and implementation.
+This work is divided into six main chapters, which deal with the approach, implementation and evaluation.
 The techniques and concepts used are explained in detail.
 Specific examples provide an overview of the possible use of the developed solution by the user.

-Chapter \ref{usecases}. **Usecases**
-  are the application cases in which the project is to be used.
-  They illustrate the practical scenarios and define how the product can be used in the real world.
-  This is crucial for understanding the needs of the target group and designing the end result accordingly.

 Chapter \ref{unified-sensor}. **Unified Sensor** refers to the integration of different sensors into a standardised solution.